sudoblark/sudoblark.python.core/README.md

 mkdocs serve
 ```

-However, it should be noted that live versioned documentation is produced during
+However, it should be noted that live versioned documentation is produced via
-the release process by an admin running the `mkdocs gh-deploy --force` command.
+the appropriate workflow as per the CI/CD section of this document.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>